-- ethics and any relevant code of conduct have been complied with in relation to the relevant department or organisation. - (2) The chief executive officer or chief employee of an organisation which is not a statutory authority within the meaning of the Financial Management Act 2006 shall, before 31 August in each year or such earlier date in that year as the Commissioner may determine by order published in the Gazette, cause to be prepared and submitted to the Commissioner a report, prepared in accordance with the relevant Commissioner's instructions, if any, on the extent to which public sector standards, codes of ethics and any relevant code of conduct have been complied with in relation to that organisation. - (3) If the whole or any part of a department or organisation is exempted under section 21(9A) from compliance with the whole or any part of any public sector standard or code of ethics, subsections (1) and (2) do not apply to or in relation to any thing to which that exemption relates. - The Commissioner shall include in the annual report prepared (4) by the Commissioner under section 22D each report submitted to him or her under subsection (2).
+- any, on the extent to which public sector standards, codes of ethics and any relevant code of conduct have been complied with in relation to the relevant department or organisation. - (2) The chief executive officer or chief employee of an organisation which is not a statutory authority within the meaning of the Financial Management Act 2006 shall, before 31 August in each year or such earlier date in that year as the Commissioner may determine by order published in the Gazette, cause to be prepared and submitted to the Commissioner a report, prepared in accordance with the relevant Commissioner's instructions, if any, on the extent to which public sector standards, codes of ethics and any relevant code of conduct have been complied with in relation to that organisation. - (3) If the whole or any part of a department or organisation is exempted under section 21(9A) from compliance with the whole or any part of any public sector standard or code of ethics, subsections (1) and (2) do not apply to or in relation to any thing to which that exemption relates. - (4) The Commissioner shall include in the annual report prepared by the Commissioner under section 22D each report submitted to him or her under subsection (2).

 [Section 31 amended by No. 5 of 2005 s.
 43; No. 77 of 2006 Sch.
 1 cl.
 137; No. 39 of 2010 s.
-32 and 69.1
+32 and 69.]

-32. CEOs and chief employees to comply with directions etc. of responsible authority comply with any lawful directions or instructions given to him or her from time to time by the responsible authority of his or her department or organisation.
+32. CEOs and chief employees to comply with directions etc. of responsible authority any other written law relating to his or her department or organisation, comply with any lawful directions or instructions given to him or her from time to time by the responsible authority of his or her department or organisation.

-- In performing his or her functions, a chief executive officer or (1) chief employee shall, subject to - section 8(2); and (a) - (b) any Commissioner's instruction, public sector standard or code of ethics; and the paragraph (a) provision prevails.
+- (1) In performing his or her functions, a chief executive officer or chief employee shall, subject to - (a) section 8(2); and - (b) any Commissioner's instruction, public sector standard or code of ethics; and the paragraph (a) provision prevails.